 Deer tick prevention tips

 Along with professional tick control, we recommend implementing the following deer tick prevention tips:

 Treat both indoor and outdoor pets with a preventative under the guidance of your vet.

 Do not set picnic tables or swing sets under trees where ticks might drop from.

 Wear long pants, long-sleeved shirts and close-toed shoes when spending time in areas where ticks are prevalent.

 Inspect yourself, family members and pets before coming inside.

 Keep your lawn cut short and reduce tall grass and dense overgrowth on your property.

 Try to limit the amount of deer, rodents and other wildlife on your property by reducing food sources and other attractants.

-Areas we serve include the following counties, Kennebec, Androscoggin, Sagadahoc, Oxford, Cumberland and York.
+Areas we serve include Kennebec, Androscoggin, Sagadahoc, Oxford, Cumberland, and York counties.